angelinedorvil/Vaccinations-Tracking-Part-2-OOP/README.md

 - Enhanced understanding of real-world application of software development principles.

 ## Future Improvements
-Expending program to add additional information regarding records.
+Expanding the program to add additional information regarding records.

 ## About
-This project was created by Angeline Dorvil as part of Object Oriented Programming Essentials class at University of South Florida.
-For more information, questions, or collaborations, please contact me at angelinedorvil@outlook.com.
+Angeline Dorvil created this project as part of the Object Oriented Programming Essentials class at the University of South Florida.
+For more information, questions, or collaborations, don't hesitate to get in touch with me at angelinedorvil@outlook.com.